wkoszek/freebsd_netfpga/README.md

-# The FreeBSD drive for the Stanford NetFPGA 1G card
+# The FreeBSD driver for the Stanford NetFPGA 1G card

 My FreeBSD + NetFPGA work done over a 01.07.2009--31.08.2009 duration.
 In 2015 in hope to keep parts of this project alive I wired it to Travis, so